cscorley/dissertation/chapters/2_related/5_dit.md

 @Cubranic-Murphy_2004 propose a machine learning approach that uses text categorization on change request descriptions.  @Cubranic-Murphy_2004 also report on heuristics used for classification of change requests.
-@Anvik-etal_2006 also use machine learning in an approach for semi-automated triage by using change request history to learn which requests a developer changes.
+@Anvik-etal_2006 use machine learning in an approach for semi-automated triage by using change request history to learn which requests a developer changes.